Try These Methods to Live a More Fulfilling Life.

 9. Develop a New System

-For example, even though I’m kind of a high-tech guy who loves gadgets – my favorite productivity tool is still a good old-fashioned clipboard.
+For example, even though I’m a high-tech guy who loves gadgets – my favorite productivity tool is a good old-fashioned clipboard.
 I have several that I use for my various checklists.

-By having my lists – each on their own designated clipboard – I am far less likely to misplace a list, or start using a list as “scratch paper,” etc. Having clipboards keeps me reverent about my process and assists me greatly in getting things done.
+By having my lists – each on their designated clipboard – I am far less likely to misplace a list or start using a list as “scratch paper,” etc. Having clipboards keeps me reverent about my process and assists me greatly in getting things done.

 But that’s what works for me.
 What works for you is probably something completely different.

-Many people find keeping a big spiral notebook with them – a sort of log within which they write everything, like their shopping lists, their to-dos, their phone numbers, etc. – to be the easiest solution.
+Many people find keeping a big spiral notebook with them – a sort of log within which they write everything, like their shopping lists, to-dos, phone numbers, etc. – the easiest solution.

 Me?
 I can’t stand that method!

 I work almost exclusively from the home office.
-I don’t travel a lot right now, and I don’t spend a lot of time in my car.
-For this reason, clipboards work great for me to help me track how I’m getting things done.
+I don’t travel often and don’t spend much time in my car.
+For this reason, clipboards work great to help me track how I’m getting things done.

 However, one of my lists is digital: the work-related list of tasks that I want to be able to share with my business partners and staff – and they share their lists with me.

-Here are a few simple questions that can help you to decide which tools might work uniquely well for you and help you to get more done:
+Here are a few simple questions that can help you to decide which tools might help you get more done:

 If you’re a parent of young children, you can hold yourself to different standards.
 Sometimes, just getting through the day with everyone in the family happy, healthy, and fed is a huge accomplishment!